Assxios/Boot2root/writeup1.md

 //file560% // Line number
 ```

 I created a [lua script](/scripts/pcap_to_c.lua) to extract the C code from the files and put them in a single file.
 I also removed the `//file` part for extra clarity.
+Here is the result:
 ```
 ➜  ft_fun lua pcap_to_c.lua
 Created file:   main.c